If someone is a Permanent Residence in Canada they have been granted permanent resident status in Canada by immigrating to Canada.

 1. The capability to live and work in any place in Canada

-As a Canadian permanent resident, you have the ability to live and work anywhere in Canada.
+As a Canadian permanent resident, you can live and work anywhere in Canada.
 This is an excellent benefit if you want to move to a new city or province for work or personal reasons.
 You don’t need to worry about getting a new job or finding housing in a new location – as a Canadian permanent resident, you have the same rights and privileges as Canadian citizens.
 This benefit also applies if you want to travel within Canada.
 As a permanent resident, you can live and work in any province or territory, easily taking advantage of job opportunities across the country.
 You can also enjoy all that Canada has to offer – from its world-class cities to its stunning natural scenery.

 If you’re a permanent resident, you can apply to sponsor your spouse, common-law partner, and dependent children to Canada.
 However, if you would like more flexibility, you can now include your family with the Express Entry application and they will come to Canada with you (or later).